Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Bloomberg, the Russian LNG export restrictions could lead to a ban on using EU ports to re-export Russian LNG to third countries outside the union.
 While the plan would not prevent Russian LNG from reaching Europe, it would make it more difficult to ship LNG to third countries in Asia, such as China or India.

 Sanctions will complicate shipping logistics for Russia and force specialized vessels to take longer routes.
-According to Energy Aspects, the cost of transporting LNG from the Yamal project to Asia will increase; it will also force icebreakers to operate longer, potentially reducing Russian LNG exports.
+According to Energy Aspects, the cost of transporting LNG from the Yamal project to Asia will increase; it will also force icebreakers to operate longer, potentially reducing Russia’s LNG exports.

 W10c.jpg

-Belgium, Germany and France have now expressed support for the 14th package of sanctions, asking the European Commission (EC) to assess whether the ban on Russian LNG transit through European ports is having a greater impact on the Russian economy than the EU.
-Observers say it will take weeks for member states to come up with further sanctions against Russia, including the first-ever restrictions on Russian LNG exports.
+Belgium, Germany and France have now expressed support for the 14th package of sanctions, asking the European Commission (EC) to assess whether the ban on Russian LNG transit through European ports has a greater impact on the Russian economy than the EU.
+Observers say it will take several weeks for member states to come up with further sanctions against Russia, including the first-ever restrictions on Russian LNG exports.

 New challenges for the EU

-In a related development, RIA news agency on May 22 quoted Artyom Studennikov, Director of the European Department of the Russian Foreign Ministry, as saying that Europe is "shooting itself in the foot" because industries and consumers in Europe will suffer from this ban.
+In a related development, RIA news agency on May 22 quoted Artyom Studennikov, Director of the European Department of the Russian Foreign Ministry , as saying that Europe is "shooting itself in the foot" because industries and consumers in Europe will suffer from this ban.

 Russian LNG exports to Europe in the first quarter of 2024 increased by about 5% year-on-year, and replacing these volumes in the short term is a major challenge for the old continent.